tc39/proposal-function-pipe-flow/README.md

    that refer to the same thing.

 ## Function.flow
-The `Function.flow` static method creates a new function from several sub-functions.
+The `Function.flow` static method creates a new function by combining several callbacks.

 ```js
 Function.flow(...fns);